nerfstudio-project/gsplat/README.md

 |stump       |   2.53x|-0.23|

 ## Installation
 Installation process is similar to the main `gsplat` branch.
+Please install from source through `pip install git+https://github.com/lilygoli/SpotLessSplats.git` to include changes to the CUDA kernel.
 Make sure to `pip install -r requirements.txt` under the examples directory.

 ## Run Experiments
 You can run experiments with the robust masking as below: